-License plating is a method for grouping and managing inventory by container.
+License plating is a method for grouping and managing inventory in the form of a container.
 You decide what constitutes a container—a pallet, product carton, truck or ocean freight box can all be a container.
 Each container is assigned a unique License Plate Number (LPN) and given a barcode label or RFID tag.
 With RFgen License Plating, you can manage logistics and track key information for a group of items with a single scan.

-A license plate can contain like material or mixed products.
+A license plate can contain similar materials or mixed products.
 Once information is associated with the license plate, a dedicated barcode or RFID tag can be placed on the container, so that a single scan identifies and tracks every item within.